puradawid/LoSE/README.md

 ## Definitions

+### Complication

+A matter (a thing or a concept) that has many parts and therefore it's hard to understand it.

+Example: a watch, a program, a car

+### Complexity

+A matter is complex when:
+* the same initial state can give different result - for example,

 ### Problem

 For this document, a problem is a complex matter to solve by a software system.
 A problem is usually hard to define or describe.
 Examples: aircraft control, calculator, operating system.